buildbuddy-io/buildbuddy/docs/guide-metadata.md

 You can override this using build metadata or workspace info.

+This is generally only needed for advanced use cases where you want to display a more user friendly or information rich pattern in the UI than was originally used on the command line.

 ### Build metadata

 You can provide a custom pattern with Bazel's build_metadata flag with the key `PATTERN`.
 You can do this by adding the flag to your bazel invocations: